Dynatrace/dynatrace-operator/doc/e2e/features.md

 Verification that the CSI driver is able to recover from network issues, when using cloudNative and code modules image.

+Connectivity for csi driver pods is restricted to the local k8s cluster (no outside connections allowed) and sample application is installed.
+The test checks if init container was attached, run successfully and that the sample pods are up and running.

 # switch_modes

 ```go